ices-eg/wg_HAWG/trunk/ReadMe.txt

 	ctrl		FLICA.control	Contains the FLICA assessment setting parameters n.retro.yrs	integer			Number of years for which to perform the retrospective analysis

+do.SRR.plot(stck)
+	Plots a basic stock-recrutiment relationship by joing the dots for sequential years, and labelling each point with the corresponding year
+	Argument	Class			Description
+	stck		FLStock			Result of an assessment, containing stock.n etc

 Output Figures
 ==============
 The common assessment module does not specify the type of output format - this is left